A Seattle snowfall is rare and

 the grain elevator,

-all those ships creeping out to
+ships creeping out to feed people around

-around the world.
-Never again the
+the world.

-luxury to have you for myself,
+Never again the luxury to have you

 to dance to Radar Love in your room that faces